 An executor, also known as an administrator or a personal representative, is the person who administers someone’s estate after their death.
 If the deceased person left a will, then they will most likely name their chosen executor in the will.
 If there is no will or the decedent did not choose an executor, the probate court will appoint one.

 PROBATE ATTORNEY IN CORPUS CHRISTI & SOUTH TEXAS

-If you have any concerns about the administration of an estate, contact Russell Manning Attorney at Law today.
+If you have any concerns about the administration of an estate, contact Russell Manning Law PLLC today.
 As an estate planning attorney, I understand the duties of an executor of a will in Texas, and I know how to help executors and beneficiaries alike ensure that their loved one’s final wishes are carried out.
 Reach out to me in Corpus Christi, South Texas, and the Coastal Bend area today for a one-on-one consultation.